 We currently have 35 academic staff, with about 35-40 MSc and PhD students, which has the benefit of a good community for interaction between students but also means that each student receives a good deal of individual attention in classes and workshops.
 It also means that we are able to offer excellent facilities for research.

 Our postgraduate student community is global with many of the students originating from outside the UK and Europe.
 There are also a number of different nationalities represented within the academic staff.
 You will be able to integrate into this multicultural environment and build yourself an international professional network for the future.

-A good honours degree (minimum 2:2) from they UK or an equivalent internationally recognised qualification in economics or a combined degree in economics and another subject.
+A first or second class honours degree from they UK or an equivalent internationally recognised qualification in economics or a combined degree in economics and another subject.
 Applicants must also have a good level of quantitative skills (eg a pre-university school qualification in mathematics).

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.

 Please see our International Student website for entry requirements by country and other relevant information.
 Due to visa restrictions, students who require a student visa to study cannot study part-time unless undertaking a distance or blended-learning programme with no on-campus provision.